 Tiffie's death meant the loss of my equine-assisted therapy dream team, an orphaned foal, and a broken heart - mine.
 All deaths are hard, but her's was traumatic.
 And I could feel that morning the subtle remnants, the unresolved nuance of feelings that I still had not released.
 I let myself feel and grieve for awhile, reached out for support, but went through the day, still on edge - looking out the window to check on my fella, watching for subtle signs of discomfort, administering his herbal colic formula, and taking five gallon buckets of water sweetened with molasses to encourage him to drink and keep his system flushed.

-Towards the end of the day, after his second bucket of water, I watched him walk over to a cinder block turned upright like a stool and just stand there.
+Towards the end of the day, after his second bucket of water, I watched him walk over to a cinder block turned upright like a stool and just stand there, waiting.
 So I went over to him and because my back was tired I sat down on the cinder block and that's when it happened: I decided to do what I do with my clients.
-I softened my gaze, sometimes closing my eyes completely, noticed my breathing, felt my feet on the ground, and scanned my body,
+I softened my gaze, sometimes closing my eyes completely, noticed my breathing, felt my feet on the ground, and scanned my body.

 I noticed a tightening in my upper chest and I just be'd with it - and breathed and felt my feet.
 Soon my teeth started chattering, and I allowed what felt like fear to move through my body: which it did with yawn after yawn between periods of teeth chattering.

-Sometime during this process, Secret, Tiffie's orphan, came over and stood so close that the side of her face, her cheek and sometimes her muzzle, were touching my face.
+Sometime during this process, Secret, Tiffie's orphan, came over and stood so close that the side of her face, her cheek and sometimes her muzzle, were touching mine.
 A few times she intentionally positioned her eye less than an inch from, pretty much touching, mine.
 Sometimes she would shift her weight slightly and then Domino's muzzle would be on my cheek.
 At some point the teeth chattering turned into sobs as I crumbled under their relentless compassion and presence.